Home » Transmission Projects

 Current transmission projects:

-The new larger conductors will increase the capacity of the transmission system serving PEC members and other electric consumers in Central Texas.
-This project will help meet the area’s growing demand for electrical power, improve system reliability, and reduce ongoing maintenance costs.
+PEC is upgrading approximately 4 miles of the existing transmission line between the Cedar Valley substation and Friendship substation in Travis and Hays County.
+This project will help meet the area’s growing demand for electric power, improve system reliability and reduce ongoing maintenance costs.

-PEC is rebuilding the wood H-Frame portion of the existing 4.25 mile 138kV transmission line that connects the Buda substation to the Turnersville substation in Hays County.
-This project is to improve the reliability of the transmission line.
+PEC is upgrading approximately 11 miles of the existing transmission line between the Paleface substation and Marshall Ford substation in Travis County.
+The purpose of this project is storm hardening and to improve the system reliability of the transmission line.